Wolfe2x7/3D-particle-occlusion-collision-for-Godot-3/README.md

 5. The plane mesh size, camera size, and depth_cam_size uniform must be equal for accurate mapping.
 6. Assign the viewport as a ViewportTexture to the depth_map uniform.

 Depth mapping gets its own render layer, so be sure to include particle-occluding objects on that layer.
-You can also use the layer to hide invisible copies of transparent surfaces, enabling them to occlude particles too.
+You can also use the layer to hide non-transparent copies of transparent surfaces, enabling them to occlude particles too.

 # License
 This project uses the [MIT License](https://github.com/Wolfe2x7/3D-particle-occlusion-collision-for-Godot-3/blob/main/LICENSE) with no copyright.
 The main body of each example shader is automatically converted from Godot Engine 3.4.2.stable's ParticlesMaterial.